A7med23/obsidian-sync/MTG/deck building/30 Years Of Magic Deck Building Knowledge in 15 minutes.md

-Stay focused on one win con instead of spreading the cards out on several win cons
+- Stay focused on one win con instead of spreading the cards out on several win cons

+- gauranteed good is better than maybe good